 Animal disease information – United States Department of Agriculture

-Animal diseases – World Organisation for Animal Health
+Information on aquatic and terrestrial animal diseases – World Organisation for Animal Health

 Journal of Wildlife Diseases – Quarterly journal of the Wildlife Disease Association